Stock market today: Wall Street approaches its records in a context of global lull for the markets - ExBulletin

 Stock market today: Wall Street approaches its records in a context of global lull for the markets

-NEW YORK (AP) U.S. stocks are drifting around record highs Wednesday as a lull grips financial markets around the world.
+U.S. stocks are drifting around record highs on Wednesday as a lull grips financial markets around the world.

-The S&P 500 was down 0.1% at midday, a day after hitting an all-time high.
-The Dow Jones Industrial Average was up 132 points, or 0.3%, as of 11 a.m.
-Eastern Time, and the Nasdaq Composite Index was down 0.6%.
+The S&P 500 was virtually unchanged in early trading, a day after hitting an all-time high.
+The Dow Jones Industrial Average was up 71 points, or 0.2%, as of 9:35 a.m.
+Eastern Time, and the Nasdaq Composite Index was down 0.3%.

 The bond market was also quiet, with Treasury yields rising slightly, while foreign stock markets were mixed after modest moves.

 Oil prices have seen a general rise so far this year, which has helped keep inflation a little higher than economists expected.
-That rise in inflation has in turn dashed Wall Street's hopes that the Federal Reserve could begin offering relief at its meeting next week by cutting interest rates.
+That higher inflation has in turn dashed Wall Street's hopes that the Federal Reserve could begin offering relief at its meeting next week by cutting interest rates.

 But the Fed is still expected to begin cutting rates in June, as the long-term trend in inflation appears to remain downward.
 The Fed's main interest rate is at its highest level since 2001, and cuts would ease pressure on the economy and financial system.
 Stocks have already rebounded in part on expectations of such cuts.